-Temporary Table
+Temporary Tables

-The Temporary Table feature adds support for creating temporary tables and inserting literal values into temporary tables.
-Temporary tables are only accessible by the ODBC connection that created them and they will be dropped upon disconnect.
+The driver supports the creation of temporary tables and lets you insert literal values into temporary tables.
+Temporary tables are only accessible by the ODBC connection that created them, and are dropped when the connection is closed.

 CREATE TABLE Statement for Temporary Tables